busolagbadero/Ansible-integration-with-jenkins/README.md

 # Integration-of-Ansible-Playbooks-with-Jenkins
 This guide outlines the process of integrating Ansible with Jenkins using a Jenkinsfile.
 The Jenkins pipeline defined in the Jenkinsfile automates the execution of an Ansible playbook to configure EC2 instances.
-This integration allows for streamlined and automated infrastructure provisioning and configuration.
+This integration allows for streamlined and automated infrastructure configuration.

 ## Prerequisites
 Before proceeding with the integration, ensure the following prerequisites are met: